tsatria03/ToyMania/docks/readme.txt

 Letter, J: Announces how many destroyable cars there are on the field, if pressed.
 Letter, S: Announces how much health the store has in the normal game mode, if pressed.
 In the endless game mode, this shortcut brings up the shop menu.
 Letter, H: Announces how much health you have, if pressed.
-Letter, L: Announces what level you're on and the game mode at witch you are playing, if pressed.
+Letter, L: Announces what level you're on and the game mode at which you are playing, if pressed.
 Letter, Y: Announces how much time you've been playing the game for, if pressed.
 In the sixth level of the Normal game Mode, it announces how much time you have left to escape the store instead.
 Letter, T: Announces how many toys you've collected, if pressed.
 Letter, O: Announces how many collectible toys there are on the field, if pressed.